In this article:

 Other problems with the radiators

 A third situation is when the radiator is cold entirely.
-In this case the build up can occur in the incoming pipe, which will prevent the water to enter the radiator altogether.
+In this case, the build-up can occur in the incoming pipe, which will prevent the water to enter the radiator all together.
 Another cause for this problem can be a stuck valve.

 Unfortunately, none of these problems can be easily fixed.
 You need to seek the help of a gas safe registered engineer.